-Something else that might cause hair loss is weaning from breastfeeding, as this causes a fluctuation in hormones.
-Breast feeding hair loss should stop within a few months.
+Something else that might cause hair loss is weaning from breastfeeding, as this creates a fluctuation in hormones.
+Breastfeeding hair loss should stop within a few months.

 What to Do?

-Get yourself a good quality shampoo and conditioner, and maybe even treat yourself with a good quality hair treatment.
+Get yourself a proper quality shampoo and conditioner, and maybe even treat yourself with a good quality hair treatment.

 Try a different haircut or keep your hair short for easy maintenance.